Financial Aid & Scholarships

 Click here to view scholarship opportunities.

 View the complete list of Tuition & Fees here.

 Logan University is a participant in the Post-9/11 GI Bill Program.
 Effective August 1, 2009, Logan was certified to provide Yellow Ribbon benefits.
 This assures 100 percent tuition coverage for those eligible.

 Please click here to view Logan's Consumer Information.

 Satisfactory Academic Progress for Financial Aid

-Please read about the Standard of Satisfactory Academic Progress in the Academic Catalog
+Please read about the Standard of Satisfactory Academic Progress by clicking here.

 Student Loan Forgiveness